Frédérique Matla

-Frédérique Matla (born 28 December 1996) is a Dutch professional field hockey player.
+Frédérique Matla (born 28 December 1996) is a Dutch professional field hockey player who plays for the Netherlands women's national field hockey team.

-Matla was part of the Netherlands Junior National Team at the 2016 Junior World Cup where the team finished second, and also finished as top scorer for the tournament, with 12 goals.
+At the 2016 Junior World Cup, Matla was part of the Netherlands under-21 national team that finished second, and she finished as top scorer for the tournament, with 12 goals.

 She was also part of the 2020 Tokyo and 2024 Paris women's field hockey Olympic champion team.